Sun TV (India)

-SUN TV (சன் தொலைக்காட்சி) is an Indian Tamil-language General entertainment pay television channel owned by Sun TV Network.
+Sun TV is an Indian Tamil-language general entertainment pay television channel owned by Sun TV Network.
 It was launched on 14 April 1993.
 It is the flagship channel of the Chennai-based media conglomerate Sun Group's Sun TV Network.
 It was founded and is owned by Kalanithi Maran.

-It was started airing on open network (Antenna) on 14 July 2002 at the time of Majunu" Tamil movie premiering.
+It started airing on open network (Antenna) on 14 July 2002 at the time of "Majunu" Tamil movie premiering.
 Then it was removed from this open network on 2005.
 It was also removed from free on 9 November 2007.
 Sun TV launched its HD version on 11 December 2011.